amarish-kumar/appscheck/README.md

 # How to run

-You can also check this pretty guide at [https://hygull.github.io/appscheck/](https://hygull.github.io/appscheck/)
+You can also check this pretty guide at [https://hygull.github.io/appscheck/](https://hygull.github.io/appscheck/) OR look at the following

 * Create any directory somewhere in your system and cd inside that

 * git clone https://github.com/hygull/appscheck.git